OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 })
 export class MaterialModule {}
 ```
-To use these modules in the `material.module.ts`, we will import this file into `app.module.ts` file which is like a root definition file that defines all the pieces our angular app is made up off.
+To use these modules in the `material.module.ts`, we will import this file into `app.module.ts` file which is like a root definition file that defines all the pieces our angular app is made up of.
 After importing `MaterialModule` from `material.module.ts` file into `app.module.ts`, `app.module.ts` must look like this;

 ```ts